 The Permit Application is available for downloading here (PDF only).

-This guide is informational only, and does not supersede the Town Ordinances, which are available from the Glen Echo Town Clerk.
+This guide is informational only, and does not supersede the Town Ordinances, which are available from the Glen Echo Town Manager.
 We encourage anyone planning construction work in the Town to obtain a review a copy of the ordinances.